Davidobot/BetterJoy/README.md

 If you get weird lag/stuttering - restart your computer; or try running the program multiple times, closing it properly (by pressing enter) each time.

+If something isn't working but it looks like it should be - try running the program as administrator.

 __Note that for Joycons to work properly, you need a decent Bluetooth adapter that is comfortable with handling 3/4 connections at a time__

 ## No Joycons detected